 by Shirley Jackson

-Disturbing and captivatingly unsettling, yet in a wholly distinct manner, “The Lottery” by Shirley Jackson holds a unique place within the realm of literature.
+Disturbing and captivatingly unsettling, yet in a wholly distinct manner, The Lottery by Shirley Jackson holds a unique place within the realm of literature.
 The short story depicts a small town’s annual lottery, which is revealed to be a ritual sacrifice.
 The story opens with the townspeople gathering for the lottery, with anticipation building as each family draws a slip of paper from a box.
 Tessie Hutchinson, a housewife, draws the slip with a black dot, making her the “winner” of the lottery.
 The other villagers then proceed to stone her to death, with even her own family members participating.
-The story highlights the dangers of blindly following tradition and the devastating consequences of groupthink and mob mentality.
-The story was first published in the New Yorker at the time, but because of immens negative responses from readers, subscriptions were canceled and the Union of South Africa banned the story.
+On top of that, the book highlights the dangers of blindly following tradition and the devastating consequences of groupthink and mob mentality.
+While the story was first published in the New Yorker at the time, the responses from readers were immense and negative, which led to subscriptions being canceled, and eventually, the Union of South Africa banned the book.

-Find Lottery on Amazon, Waterstones, or Audible.
+Find Lottery on Amazon, Bol.com, Waterstones, or Audible.

-The Lottery was also published as a short movie in 1969, which you can watch on Youtube.
+The Lottery was also published as a short movie in 1969, which you can watch on YouTube.

 Thanks for reading!
 This publication may contain affiliate links, which make my work possible.
-Please let me know your thoughts on the featured books in the comment section below.
-Critical thinking is encouraged.
+Please let me know your thoughts on these disturbing books I’ve featured in the comment section below.

 For more book recommendations check out my bookshelf.